aliciag92/cinema-side-project/README.md

 ### Description and Goals

 The motion picture industry is raking in more revenue than ever with its expansive growth.
 For this project, I was curious to find out two things:
-- What are the features/drivers of movie revenue?
+- What are the top features/drivers of movie revenue?
 - Could I be able to build a model that helps predict movie revenue?

 The dataset I am working with consists of movies released on or before July 2017.
 Data points include cast, crew, plot keywords, budget, revenue, posters, release dates, languages, production companies, countries, TMDB vote counts and vote averages.